awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 The request accepts the following data in JSON format\.

  ** [FileSystemId](#API_CreateMountTarget_RequestSyntax) **   <a name="efs-CreateMountTarget-request-FileSystemId"></a>
-ID of the file system for which to create the mount target\.
+The ID of the file system for which to create the mount target\.
 Type: String
 Required: Yes